 Also, be careful about adding certain supplements to your garden soil.
 One frequently praised supplement is Epsom salt.

-Although it can be helpful in some cases (magnesium or sulfur supplement), too much Epsom salt can cause excessive magnesium in your soil.
+Although it can be helpful in some cases (as a magnesium or sulfur supplement), too much Epsom salt can cause excessive magnesium in your soil.
 In turn, this can prevent a pepper plant from absorbing calcium from the soil, causing blossom end rot in peppers.

 In summary: always do a soil test before adding any supplements to your garden.